10 Santa Fe Museums to Visit

 4. El Rancho de las Golondrinas is a living history museum located just south of Santa Fe, which provides an authentic glimpse into life during the 18th and 19th centuries in New Mexico.

-5. The Museum of Indian Arts & Culture is the perfect place to gain a deeper understanding of the artistic, cultural, and intellectual achievements of the area's native populations.
+5. The Museum of Indian Arts & Culture is the perfect place to gain a deeper understanding of the artistic, cultural, and intellectual achievements of the area's Native populations.

 6. Folk art lovers won't want to miss the Museum of International Folk Art, which represents the largest and most diverse collection of folk art around the world.